Murciano207/SpookFinance-docs/protocol/yogi-governance-token.md

-# YOGI - Balancer Governance Token
+# YOGI - Governance Token

 Since inception, our goal at Yogi Studio has been to decentralize and diversify governance of the [Yogi Protocol](http://balancer.finance/).
 We have looked into several approaches and designs, and have landed on an approach we are proud to share: the Yogi Protocol Governance Token \(YOGI\).

 We believe alignment between token holders and protocol stakeholders is crucial for successful decentralized governance.
 More explicitly, we believe YOGI tokens are the vehicle to drive alignment and participation in the protocol.
 YOGI tokens are not an investment; YOGI token holders should be people who interact with the protocol in some way, are committed to its future development, and want a seat at the governance table.

-### Balancer’s Most Important Stakeholders: Liquidity Providers <a id="6f3a"></a>
+### Yogi’s Most Important Stakeholders: Liquidity Providers <a id="6f3a"></a>

-The Yogi Protocol allows any Ethereum account to add liquidity in the form of tokens to existing Balancer pools, or even create their own pools.
+The Yogi Protocol allows any BSC account to add liquidity in the form of tokens to existing Yogi pools, or even create their own pools.

 Liquidity attracts traders, trading generates fees, and ultimately pool profitability attracts more liquidity.
 This is a flywheel effect that we are beginning to see happen within the Yogi Protocol.